-Clients also expect to be recognised, and to receive personalised communications, regardless of channel.
+Clients also expect to be recognized and to receive personalized communications, regardless of channel.
 This means that insurers need to take more information into account before communicating with any client, even simply through a banner on a webpage—and that, in turn, means that analytics is crucial.

 Overall, these changes have made insurance much more complex.
 The number of processes required for each business transaction is increasing.
 Analytics is therefore being embedded across the whole process, as a way to automate decision-making, and make the process—and the customer experience—smoother.
 This, in turn, has brought the actuarial elements of the business much closer to clients.
 This is not a bad thing, because actuarial decisions have always been a crucial part of pricing and profitability.
 The integration of analytical models in both ‘back office’ and ‘customer-facing’ elements of insurance has simply brought them closer together and enabled pricing to change flexibly to reflect changes in customers or the environment.